Georgia Stanway: Bayern Munich

 On 17 May 2022, it was announced that Stanway had signed a three-year deal with Frauen-Bundesliga club Bayern Munich.
 This was extended on 27 September 2023 for another year, bringing her contract up to 2026.

 She made her debut on 16 August 2022 in a 2–1 friendly win over Barcelona.
 She received her first Bundesliga yellow card in her first league match for Bayern Munich; by the end of October 2022, Deutsche Welle noted that Stanway's time in the club had been "characterized more by yellow cards than goals".
 On 27 October, Stanway scored a brace to be her first goals for Bayern Munich in a 3–2 away win against Benfica in the Champions League.

 Stanway won the Frauen-Bundesliga in both of her first two years abroad at Bayern and firmly established herself as a key player in their starting team.
 Her consistent form saw her win the 2022-23 Fans' Player of the Season award and also earned her a 2023 Ballon d'Or nomination, where she placed 23rd in the final ranking.

-She scored six goals in each of her first two campaigns, and in May 2024, the midfielder became the first player to score in four consecutive appearances in the 2023-24 Frauen-Bundesliga.
+She scored six goals in each of her first two campaigns, and in May 2024, the midfielder became the first player to score in four consecutive appearances in the 2023–24 Frauen-Bundesliga.

 On 30 January 2025, Bayern Munich announced that Stanway had suffered a lateral collateral ligament knee injury, and had undergone a successful operation, stating that she will be out for several months.
+Prior to her injury, Stanway scored six goals in 21 matches in the 2024-25 campaign to help Bayern win their first-ever domestic double.

+On 10 January 2026, Stanway announced that she had decided to not renew her contract and would leave Bayern after four years at the club at the end of the 2025–26 season.

+Arsenal

+On 3 July 2026, it was announced that Stanway had signed a permanent deal with Women's Super League club Arsenal on a three year deal with a plus-one option and would wear the number 4 shirt.